 Can IRCC Verify My French Test Results After Express Entry?

-IRCC can verify the language test results you submit.
-Learn what to enter for TEF Canada and TCF Canada, validity timing, and common proof mistakes.
+Yes, IRCC verifies the language test results you submit.
+Here is exactly what to enter for TEF Canada and TCF Canada, the 2-year rule, and the entry mistakes that cause refusals.

 Sections